RAJerez/data-challenge-dbt/README.md

 # Data Challenge - DBT

-This project focuses on data processing for the data-challenge, this time applying DBT models.

-Data will be consumed from 3 tables with raw information about Argentine libraries, museums and cinemas in a Postgres database.
+This project aims to process data for a data challenge, utilizing DBT models.
+The data will be sourced from three tables containing raw information about libraries, museums, and cinemas in Argentina, stored in a PostgreSQL database.

 ## Data processing
-Data processing will allow our project to transform the data of the source files in the information that will feed the database.
-For this, the project must:
+Data processing involves transforming the raw data into structured information that will populate the database.
+This includes:

-- Normalize all the information from museums, cinemas and libraries and generate tables that have the following columns.
+1. Normalizing information from museums, cinemas, and libraries to generate tables with the following columns:
-    - cod_localidad
+    - 'cod_localidad'
-    - id_provincia
+    - 'id_provincia'
-    - id_departamento
+    - 'id_departamento'
-    - categoría
+    - 'categoría'
-    - provincia
+    - 'provincia'
-    - localidad
+    - 'localidad'
-    - nombre
+    - 'nombre'
-    - domicilio
+    - 'domicilio'
-    - código postal
+    - 'código postal'
-    - número de teléfono
+    - 'número de teléfono'
-    - mail
+    - 'mail'
-    - web
+    - 'web'

-- Process the joint data to generate a table with the following information:
+2. Processing joint data to generate a table with the following information:
-    - Cantidad de registros totales por categoría
-    - Cantidad de registros totales por fuente
-    - Cantidad de registros por provincia y categoría
+    - Total number of records per category
+    - Total number of records per source
+    - Number of records per province and category

-- Process the cinema information to create a table that contains:
+3. Processing cinema information to create a table containing:
-    - Provincia
+    - 'Provincia'
-    - Cantidad de pantallas
+    - 'Cantidad de pantallas' (Number of screens)
-    - Cantidad de butacas
+    - 'Cantidad de butacas' (Number of seats)
-    - Cantidad de espacios INCAA
+    - 'Cantidad de espacios' INCAA (Number of INCAA spaces)

-## Pre requirements
+## Prerequisites

+Ensure the following dependencies are installed:

 - python==3.10
 - docker==25.0.12
 - dbt-postgres==1.7.4
 - poetry==1.7.1

-#### Poetry
+#### Using Poetry
-I used Poetry 1.7.1 for better dependency management and also to create my virtual environment.
+If you prefer using Poetry for dependency management:

 Install poetry from pipx and the installation will be carried out isolated from the global environment

     pipx install poetry==1.7.1

-To install the necessary dependencies described in pyproyect.toml

     poetry install

-A virtual environment will automatically be created that you can access

     poetry shell

-#### Option without Poetry
+#### Without Poetry
-If you do not use poetry you can install the dependencies through requirements.txt The project was carried out with Python 3.10
+If you do not use Poetry, install dependencies via requirements.txt:

     python3 -m virtualenv venv
     source venv/bin/activate
     pip install -r 'requirements.txt'

-## Creation of database, tables and pipeline execution
+## Database configuration and data ingestion
+> [!TIP]
-I build a container with Postgres Database (set your Postgres environment variables in a .env file or docker-compose file):
+> set your PostgreSQL environment variables in a `.env`

+1. Build a container with PostgreSQL :

     sudo docker compose up -d

-Loading raw data into database
+2. Load raw data into the database using the following script:
-The following script connects to the database and loads.

     python3 main.py